oleiade/reflections/README.md

         ThirdField: "third value",      `unmatched:"third tag"`
     }

-    // Getting field name from external source as json would be headache to convert it manually, so we get it directly from struct tag
+    // Getting field name from external source as json would be a headache to convert it manually,
+    // so we get it directly from struct tag
     // returns fieldName = "FirstField"
     fieldName, _ = reflections.GetFieldNameByTagValue(s, "first tag", "matched");